 Perhaps two volunteers will consistently squabble, or one volunteer’s negative attitude will hamper the productivity of the rest.
 Maybe you’ll see a volunteer trying hard, but not performing well.
 Maybe another will assume the role of a self-proclaimed boss.

 But, if you resolve the problem swiftly, you can avoid these consequences.
-Consider using these four simple strategies to manage conflict among volunteers.
+Consider using these four simple strategies to manage volunteers experiencing conflict.

 Understand the Issue

-When managing conflicts with volunteers, leadership expert Carey Nieuwhof advises volunteer coordinators to define the issue first.
+When managing volunteers, leadership expert Carey Nieuwhof advises volunteer coordinators to define the issue first.
 Nieuwhof points out that conflicts are usually a result of one of three factors: character, competency, or chemistry.
 Identifying the factor will help you determine how to fix it.
 If the volunteer has a character problem, meaning she “lacks moral judgment,” then you should consider whether she should be retained or retrained.
 If the conflict is a result of a competency problem, meaning the volunteer doesn’t have the skills to perform the required task, then you might need to retrain him or reassign him.
 Or, if the conflict is a chemistry problem, meaning the volunteer isn’t the right fit among other volunteers or beneficiaries, then you should consider shuffling volunteer personnel or reassigning the volunteer.
-Defining the issue allows volunteer coordinators to see the conflict clearly and resolve it more effectively.
+Defining the issue allows coordinators to more efficiently manage volunteers towards a clear resolution.

 Listen, and Then Be Direct